Depictions of Muhammad: Portraiture of Muhammad in Islamic literature

-Several ahadith and other writings of the early Islamic period include stories in which portraits of Muhammad appear.
+Several hadith and other writings of the early Islamic period include stories in which portraits of Muhammad appear.
 Abu Hanifa Dinawari, ibn al-Faqih, Ibn Wahshiyya, and Abu Nu'aym al-Isfahani tell versions of a story in which the Byzantine Emperor Heraclius is visited by two Meccans.
 He shows them a cabinet, handed down to him from Alexander the Great and created by God for Adam, each of whose drawers contains a portrait of a prophet.
 They are astonished to see a portrait of Muhammad in the final drawer.
 Sadid al-Din al-Kazaruni tells a similar story in which the Meccans are visiting the king of China.
 Al-Kisa'i tells that God did indeed give portraits of the prophets to Adam.

 Ibn Wahshiyya and Abu Nuʿaym al-Isfahani tell a second story in which a Meccan merchant visiting Syria is invited to a Christian monastery where several sculptures and paintings depict prophets and saints.
 There he sees the images of Muhammad and Abu Bakr, as yet unidentified by the Christians.
 In an 11th-century story, Muhammad is said to have sat for a portrait by an artist retained by Sasanian emperor Kavad II.
 The emperor liked the portrait so much that he placed it on his pillow.

 Later, al-Maqrizi tells a story in which al-Muqawqis, the ruler of Egypt, met with Muhammad's envoy.
 He asked the envoy to describe Muhammad and checked the description against a portrait of an unknown prophet which he had on a piece of cloth.
 The description matches the portrait.

 In a 17th-century Chinese Muslim story, when the emperor asked to meet Muhammad, he responded by sending a portrait..
 The king was so enamoured of the portrait that he converted to Islam, at which point the portrait, having fulfilled its mission, disappeared.